Daina Society

+Spectators and performers at the first Lithuanian Song Festival in Kaunas, organized by the Daina Society in 1924.

 Daina Society (daina means song in Lithuanian; „Dainos“ draugija) was a Lithuanian cultural organization promoting Lithuanian folk traditions and songs.
 It was established as an illegal cultural society by the composer Juozas Naujalis and officially registered with the Tsarist authorities in 1905.
 Active from 1899 to 1944 in Kaunas, the society organized various events, concerts, amateur theater performances.
 In 1924, it initiated the first Lithuanian Song Festival.

 History

 Before World War I

 During the Lithuanian National Revival, Lithuanians were becoming more active.
 Prussian Lithuanians organized the Birutė Society in 1885 and smaller Lithuanian cultural societies were organized in Riga and Saint Petersburg, but such societies were illegal in Lithuania due to the strict Russification policies and the Lithuanian press ban.
 The Daina Society was organized by composer Juozas Naujalis in Kaunas in 1899.
 As an illegal organization, it often used a cover of a church choir and organized trips to countryside where members could sing in Lithuanian more freely.
 The society was legalized and officially registered on 19 April 1905 after the Tsarist authorities liberalized their policies due to the Russian Revolution of 1905.
 The first public performance was organized on 5 March 1905 with the staging of comedy America in the Bathhouse (Amerika pirtyje) and the choir's performance of about 14 folk songs at the Kaunas City Theatre.

 The society had its own choir (50–75 singers), string quartet, amateur theater troupe and organized various musical evenings, concerts, performances that were frequently accompanied by lectures or speeches by such activists as Jonas Basanavičius, Mykolas Biržiška, Sofija Kymantaitė-Čiurlionienė, Gabrielius Landsbergis-Žemkalnis, Petras Leonas.
 For example, it organized a concert to raise funds for Lithuanian students at the Imperial University of Dorpat in 1907, a commemoration of the 10th death anniversary of Vincas Kudirka in 1909, an evening to raise money for a Lithuanian school of the Saulė Society in Šančiai in 1910, a theater performance to commemorate the 50th anniversary of the abolition of serfdom in the Russian Empire in 1911.
 Before World War I, the society staged more than 50 concerts and plays, including Pilėnų kunigaikštis (Duke of Pilėnai) by Marcelinas Šikšnys in 1907, A Marriage Proposal by Anton Chekhov in 1907, Mindaugas by Juliusz Słowacki in 1908, Prabočių šešėliai (Shadows of Ancestors) by Vydūnas in 1911, and Trys mylimos (Three Beloveds) by Žemaitė in 1911.
 To increase the repertoire of Lithuanian plays, the society organized a contest of drama works in 1908.
 In 1908, 1911, and 1914, the society organized Lithuanian art exhibitions in Kaunas (after they were shown in Vilnius by the Lithuanian Art Society).
 The society organized events not only in Kaunas but also in Ukmergė, Kernavė, Kėdainiai, Jurbarkas, Seredžius.